 The candidates’ achievements should be in line with their “academic age”, so that they have a realistic prospect of being appointed professors.

 1. Eligibility check and formal pre-selection

 In order to be eligible for application, candidates must fulfill all of the eligibility criteria listed above.
 Applications that do not pass the eligibility check will not be further considered.
-All eligible applications are forwarded to the Local Hosts for a first evaluation.
-Evaluation criteria are the quality of the proposal and the applicant's track record, and the suitability of the research proposal to the University of Konstanz into consideration.
+Subsequently, a first evaluation takes the quality of the proposal, the applicant's track record, and the suitability of the research proposal to the University of Konstanz into consideration.

 Applicants are informed whether they have passed the eligibility check and whether their applications are forwarded for peer review.

 In the second stage, the best applications are forwarded to external experts who evaluate the research project and CV.
 Peer reviewers are distinguished experts in the same area of research as the proposals they assess, thus guaranteeing a high level of competence in the evaluation process.
 Peer reviewers are asked to comment on the quality of the research proposal, the long-term potential of the project, and academic performance, skills and competence relevant to an interdisciplinary setting.
 All candidates will receive short synopses of the anonymous reviewers’ reports.